magma-labs/BrightCoders/module-02/README.md

-# Building a StoreFront using Shopify
+# Building a Storefront using Shopify

 On this module you will learn how to build a store front using Shopify